python-attrs/attrs/docs/examples.rst

    C.D()

 ``repr_ns`` works on both Python 2 and 3.
-On Python 3 is overrides the implicit detection.
+On Python 3 it overrides the implicit detection.

 Converting to Dictionaries